 A drunk teenager and his girl approached, and Stu gave them the same greeting as always.
 "Spare change."

-The teen stopped and flung his arms out in gesture to Stu.
+The teen stopped and flung his arms out to gesture at Stu.
 "Look at you man," he said.
 "You're not going to get any change sitting there like that.
 You gotta be friendly to people."

 Stu gave the teen an honest look.
 "Spare change," he repeated.

-The teen walked on with his girl, and Stu remained as always, silent and staring.
+The teen walked on, shouting into the night, the girl giggling and tripping over the sidewalk in her high heels.
+Stu remained as always, silent and staring.
 Then someone new arrived.